The Amazing Screw-On Head, on Sci-Fi

 Well, some ancient, apparently untranslatable text, which tells of someone named Gung the Magnificent, who used supernatural powers derived from a melon-sized jewel to nearly conquer the world in 9632 B.C., was stolen by Emperor Zombie.
 Lincoln sends Head to stop him from using the jewel to take over the world, himself.
 The jewel turns out to be a turnip with a small parallel universe inside.
 When opened, it releases a demigod, who Zombie says he wants to serve and advise on "dispensing horror in this modern military climate."

 Well, I don't want to say how it ends.
-But I will say, there were some bits that I thought were kinda lame, but alot of other bits that I thought were terribly clever and amusing.
-I seriously wouldn't mind seeing this made into a series, could be pretty cool...
+But I will say, there were some bits that I thought were kinda lame, but a lot of other bits that I thought were terribly clever and amusing.
+And I really wish it would have gotten picked up for series.